ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 Unlike traditional LLMs which can be prompted with additional language context to steer the output of generation, Evo 2 can only process nucleotide sequences as input.
 Once you’ve generated a genome, there’s no way to guide the model in a specific direction with natural language.

-So, how do you do you do directed search for nucleotide sequences that have specific conditions beyond “natural viability” at inference-time?
+So, how do you do directed search for nucleotide sequences that have specific conditions beyond “natural viability” at inference-time?

 For this, we can look to modern ML, where scaling inference-time compute has been [widely](https://arxiv.org/pdf/2501.12948) [adopted](https://openai.com/o1/) over the past year.
 At a high level, techniques for [scaling inference-time compute](https://huggingface.co/spaces/HuggingFaceH4/blogpost-scaling-test-time-compute) can be broadly categorized into **self-refinement** and **searching against a verifier**.